rcscr/Tapestrie/README.md

 [computer, computers, computerr1, compute, computed, computes, compuserve, comput, compiler, compugen, competes, compilers, computing, computation, compatgroup, computations, recomputes, minicomputer, deepcomputing]
 </pre>

-Some results, like `competes`, might seem irrelevant, but they are still acceptable matches given the `errorTolerance=2`: if you swap out the first `e` and `s` for `u` and `r` respectively, you'll have your keyword - with only two errors.
+Some results, like `competes`, might seem irrelevant, but they are still acceptable matches given the `errorTolerance=2`: if you swap out the first `e` and `s` for `u` and `r` respectively, you'll have your keyword - with only two errors, as required.

 As you might have noticed, these results are sorted by best match, considering the following information: